-Results 1–10 of 68 for "Profile"X related to "Minority caucuses welcome APA’s..."
-Refine Your Search Refine Your Search TopicRace (12)Women & men (5)Education (3)Disability (1)Human rights (1) 3 more... [+] Socioeconomic status (1)Testing issues (1)Therapy (1)Hide detailsDocument TypeProfileXYear2013 (2)2012 (2)2011 (16)Author/ContributorDorsey, Tasha (3)Austin, Stephanie (1)Chun, Kevin M. (1)Gul, Pelin (1)Kaslow, Nadine (1) 9 more... [+] MacKay, Jenna (1)Milar, Katharine S. (1)Petersen, Anne C. (1)Puglisi, Tom (1)Rutherford, Alexandra (1)Samejima, Fumiko (1)Thomas, Roger K. (1)Vasquez, Melba J.T.
+Results 1–10 of 91 for "Profile"X related to "Minority caucuses welcome APA’s..."
+Refine Your Search Refine Your Search TopicRace (13)Women & men (6)Military (4)Education (3)Therapy (3) 10 more... [+] Safety & design (2)Aging (1)Disability (1)HIV & AIDS (1)Human rights (1)Pain (1)Socioeconomic status (1)Sport & exercise (1)Testing issues (1)Workplace issues (1)Hide detailsDocument TypeProfileXYear2013 (2)2012 (2)2011 (11)Author/ContributorDorsey, Tasha (3)Austin, Stephanie (1)Chun, Kevin M. (1)Czerwinski, Mary (1)Gul, Pelin (1) 10 more... [+] Kaslow, Nadine (1)MacKay, Jenna (1)Milar, Katharine S. (1)Petersen, Anne C. (1)Puglisi, Tom (1)Rutherford, Alexandra (1)Samejima, Fumiko (1)Thomas, Roger K. (1)Vasquez, Melba J.T.
 (1)Vaughn, Kelli (1)Hide details Results 1–10 of 91 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Jessica Henderson Daniel, PhD, ABPPJessica Henderson Daniel, PhD, ABPP, a member of the Leadership Institute for Women in Psychology planning committee, is associate professor of psychology in the Department of Psychiatry, Harvard Medical School.Profile 2.Featured Psychologist: Esteban L. Olmedo, PhDDr.
-Esteban L. Olmedo is a well-known and respected figure in the psychological community for his works in relation to ethnic minority issues.Profile 3.Kathleen S. Brown, PhDKathleen S. Brown, PhD, a member of the Leadership Institute for Women in Psychology, planning committee is chief, Integrative Pain Management Center, Tripler Army Medical Center, Honolulu, Hawaii.Profile 4.Featured Psychologist: Richard Suinn, PhDRichard Suinn, PhD, was the third ethnic minority and the first Asian-American president of American Psychological Association when elected in 1999.Profile 4.Featured Psychologist: Reiko True, PhDAfter becoming the first female director of Mental Health, Substance Abuse and Forensic Services, Dr. True was able to demonstrate the importance of creating multicultural focused programs and also generating programs for women with children.
+Esteban L. Olmedo is a well-known and respected figure in the psychological community for his works in relation to ethnic minority issues.Profile 3.Featured Psychologist: Richard Suinn, PhDRichard Suinn, PhD, was the third ethnic minority and the first Asian-American president of American Psychological Association when elected in 1999.Profile 4.Featured Psychologist: Reiko True, PhDAfter becoming the first female director of Mental Health, Substance Abuse and Forensic Services, Dr. True was able to demonstrate the importance of creating multicultural focused programs and also generating programs for women with children.
 She has devoted herself to the advancement of minorities over a span of 25 years and her commitment has yielded great improvement.Profile 5.Federal Regulatory Officer for Protection of Human SubjectsI became the resident expert for questions involving behavioral research.
-It has been rewarding to help behavioral scientists understand regulations that may seem complex and oriented toward biomedical research, and to help biomedical scientists understand how the regulations should be applied in behavioral contexts.Profile 6.Featured Psychologist: Stanley Sue, PhDStanley Sue, PhD, is nationally known for his contributions to the area of mental health and mental health among minority groups.Profile 7.Featured Psychologist: Milton Fuentes, PsyDMilton Fuentes, PsyD, is a founding member and former president of the Latino Psychological Association of New Jersey, and the 2013 past president of the National Latino Psychological Association.Profile 10.Featured Psychologist: Robert V. Guthrie, PhDRobert V. Guthrie, PhD, shaped his contributions to the field of psychology by shedding light on the contributions of African-American scholars.Profile Previous 1 2 3 ...
+It has been rewarding to help behavioral scientists understand regulations that may seem complex and oriented toward biomedical research, and to help biomedical scientists understand how the regulations should be applied in behavioral contexts.Profile 6.Featured Psychologist: Stanley Sue, PhDStanley Sue, PhD, is nationally known for his contributions to the area of mental health and mental health among minority groups.Profile 7.Featured Psychologist: Milton Fuentes, PsyDMilton Fuentes, PsyD, is a founding member and former president of the Latino Psychological Association of New Jersey, and the 2013 past president of the National Latino Psychological Association.Profile 8.MFP Fellows Involved in Human Rights ActivitiesMinority Fellowship Program fellows who are social justice advocates, teaching the importance of behavioral health to minority youth, conducting mental health research in Ethiopia and involved in other human rights efforts.Profile 9.Featured Psychologist: Patricia Arredondo, EdDPatricia Arredondo, EdD, is a highly respected Latina psychologist and well-known for her work in multicultural counseling.Profile 10.Featured Psychologist: Robert V. Guthrie, PhDRobert V. Guthrie, PhD, shaped his contributions to the field of psychology by shedding light on the contributions of African-American scholars.Profile Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 91 for "Profile"X related to "Minority caucuses welcome APA’s..."